GabeScott/standard-works-vault/General Conference/2007 April - Let Virtue Garnish Thy Thoughts Unceasingly.md

 # Let Virtue Garnish Thy Thoughts Unceasingly

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2007 General Conference*

+>*There is no limit to your potential.
+If you will take control of your lives, the future is filled with opportunity and gladness.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/04/let-virtue-garnish-thy-thoughts-unceasingly?lang=eng)